-Three hours lecture, one hour tutorial (incorporated into the lectures), three hours lab.
+Three hours lecture, three hours lab.
 It is expected that this course will require 4 - 6 hours/week (on average) of homework, readings, and studying for the lecture component and 3 - 5 hours/week for readings, prelabs, and reports for the lab component.
 The actual time required will depend on the individual and some may need more or less time than these estimates.